Festival international du livre d'art et du film: FILAF Artbook Fair

 In 2016, the festival created the FILAF Artbook Fair.
 The first edition of this show was held from the 24th to 26 June 2016 in the Dominican church in Perpignan.

-The FILAF Artbook Fair is a real meeting place for publishers and the general public.
-It offers an unprecedented panorama of contemporary editorial practices linking art and print: a book on art, a book of art, multiples, fanzines, catalogs, posters and unpublished projects.
+The FILAF Artbook Fair is a meeting place for publishers and the general public.
+It offers contemporary editorial practices linking art and print: a book on art, a book of art, multiples, fanzines, catalogs, posters and unpublished projects.

-The fair is a place of experimentation and freedom.
-Conferences, performances, signatures, readings, debates punctuate this new meeting in the presence of artists, public collection managers, printers, collectors, publishers, graphic designers and booksellers.